You are here: Urology Textbook > Kidneys > Malacoplakia

 - Urine culture, blood culture.

-- The radiological diagnosis depends on the affected organ and masses or filling defects are revealed (Ultrasound, intravenous urography, abdominal CT).
+- The radiological tests depend on the affected organ and reveal masses or filling defects (Ultrasound, intravenous urography, abdominal CT scan).

-- Do cystoscopy [malacoplakia of the bladder] or ureteroscopy and biopsy of lesions.
+- Perform cystoscopy [malacoplakia of the bladder] or ureteroscopy with biopsy of lesions.

 Treatment of Malacoplakia

 Long-term antibiotic treatment with fluoroquinolones, co-trimoxazole, rifampin, sulfonamides, or doxycycline.

 Transurethral resection of bladder lesions, internal ureteral stenting in case of hydronephrosis, (partial) nephrectomy in case of renal malacoplakia, depending on symptoms and organ function.

 Patients with malacoplakia of the bladder or unilateral renal manifestation have a good prognosis after adequate treatment.
 However, serious complications are possible in patients with bilateral renal manifestation or malacoplakia after kidney transplantation.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Dasgupta u.a.
 1999 DASGUPTA, P. ; WOMACK, C. ;

 Malacoplakia: von Hansemann’s disease.